Billliu1993/transaction-categorization/README.md

 # transaction-categorization
-This notebook is modified based on https://github.com/j-convey/BankTextCategorizer project It is used to self-learning of applying BERT model to categorize transactions
+This notebook is modified based on https://github.com/j-convey/BankTextCategorizer project.

+It is used to self-learning of applying BERT model to categorize transactions